micahjon/rhf-conditional-logic/README.md

 # Conditional Logic for React Hook Forms

-A tiny library that makes it easy to define conditional logic in one place, expose it in components for conditional rendering, and ignore hidden field values during validation & submission.
+A tiny library that makes it easy to define conditional logic in one place, expose it in components for conditional rendering, and prune hidden field values before validation & submission.

 [Features](#features)&emsp;[Getting Started](#getting-started)&emsp;[Changelog](https://github.com/micahjon/rhf-conditional-logic/blob/main/CHANGELOG.md)